hwalker928/minecraft-log4j-honeypot/README.md

 docker compose up -d
 ```

+### Notice about Minecraft Only config

+I would recommend setting `minecraftOnly` to `false` if the port is 25565, else, I would suggest setting it to `true`.
+This is to prevent non-Minecraft traffic to be detected and flagged, but if the port is 25565, then it is known to be Minecraft-related.

 ## Configuring AbuseIPDB

 You can generate an API key from AbuseIPDB [here](https://www.abuseipdb.com/account/api).
 Once you have an API key, you can set it in the `config.json` file.